AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

 1. ***How do we coordinate work?***
     - We follow [Agile](https://www.atlassian.com/agile/project-management/epics-stories-themes) way if working.
     - we use Jira board to create Epics, Stories and subtasks.
-    - Upon joining team each Volunteer will get access to our Jira board.
+    - Upon joining team each Contributor will get access to our Jira board.

-1. ***How does Volunteer contribute?***
+1. ***How does Contributor contribute?***
 - Three simple steps to follow.
     - One.
 Cerate a Subtask.
         - Each contributor creates its own subtask for the Story that he/she is working on.